-4.4 Qualifying Examination
+Qualifying Examination

-The qualifying examination is intended to show the student is competent in the mastery of their sub-discipline(s).
+The qualifying examination is intended to show the student is competent in the mastery of their subdiscipline(s).
 It should also demonstrate achievement of competency in the Graduate School Learning Objective areas (these include critical thinking skills, effective written and oral communication, knowledge of scholarship in area, and appropriate ethics and responsible research).

-MS students will need to pass a subfield qualifying examination during their second year of study in order to complete their degree and confirm their competence in the subdisciplinary specialization.
-Incoming PhD students need to pass the qualifying examination with distinction by the end of their first year to be fully prepared for more specialized study towards the PhD degree.
+MS students will need to pass a subfield qualifying examination during their second year of study to complete their degree and confirm their competence in the subdisciplinary specialization.
+Incoming PhD students need to pass the qualifying examination with distinction by the end of their first year to be fully prepared for more specialized study toward the PhD degree.
 The exam will include written and oral components and will be prepared by the student's advisory committee.

-4.4.1 Definitions of Criteria for Qualifying Examinations
+Definitions of Criteria for Qualifying Examinations